codepath/android_guides/Troubleshooting-Common-Issues.md

 ### Getting "R cannot be resolved to a variable" errors?

 This means that the project does not have an `R` file generated and is usually a sign of an **invalid file within res**.
-Try a seres of steps to fix:
+Try a series of steps to fix:

 1. Look for errors in "Console" or "Problems" to resolve (usually invalid XML)
 2. Try running `Project => Clean` to regenerate the `R` file